 This acute illness protocol is a guideline for healthcare professionals treating the sick infant or child who is known to have carbamyl phosphate synthetase I deficiency (CPS I deficiency).
-The protocol was developed under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics at Children’s Hospital Boston, and Dr. Jonathan Picker, Director of Children’s Hospital Boston’s Fragile X Program, and was updated by Dr. Levy.
+The protocol was developed at Boston Children’s Hospital under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics and Dr. Jonathan Picker, Fragile X Program Director, and was updated by Dr. Levy.

 CPS I deficiency is one of the proximal urea cycle defects and is due to a complete or partial deficiency of the mitochondrial enzyme carbamyl phosphate synthetase I (CPS I) which produces carbamyl phosphate from ammonia, ATP, and HCO3 (as shown below).
 N-acetylglutamate (formed by the condensation of glutamate with acetyl CoA in the mitochondria catalyzed by N-acetylglutamate synthase (NAGS)) is an obligatory activator of the CPS I enzyme.
 CPS I deficiency is inherited in an autosomal recessive manner, thus it affects males and females equally.

 The liver is the only site of the complete urea cycle.
 Among the six enzymes in the cycle, N-acetylglutamate synthase (NAGS), carbamyl phosphate synthetase I (CPS I) and ornithine transcarbamylase (OTC) are intramitochondrial whereas arginase, argininosuccinate synthetase (ASS) and argininosuccinate lyase (ASL) are cytosolic.
 CPS I deficiency is one of the less frequent of the UCDs.